 Meeting client expectations with online payments

 Whether you decide to offer credit card options, automated recurring payments, or other online payment options such as debit card or eCheck, expanding your payment methods is crucial for providing clients the payment experience they want.
-Did you know that 66% of clients prefer to pay using online payments, according to the 2021 Legal Trends Report?
 No longer considered a premium service or competitive advantage, offering online payment options has become a standard feature that clients expect.

 Selecting an online legal payment solution